vltansky/tailwind/README.md

 ### Commit Hooks

-- There are two hooks setup: `pre-commit` and `pre-push`
-  - pre-commit will execute `npm run lint` and `pretty-quick` to lint and reformat.pre-commit does not run Unit Tests because Unit Tests will be ran in Github Actions.
+pre-commit will execute `npm run lint` and `pretty-quick` to lint and reformat.pre-commit does not run Unit Tests because Unit Tests will be ran in Github Actions.
 Feel free to run the Unit Tests with `npm run test` to test your changes

-  - pre-push will execute `npm run e2e` which will run the E2E tests.
-E2E tests for schematics take a long time due to schematics need to work on new Workspaces/Applications so generation takes times.
-That's why pre-push is setup to run E2E tests instead of pre-commit
+### E2E Tests

+Please run `npm run e2e` to run E2E tests before pushing

 ### Updating README